-Special purpose faculty positions provide special faculty functions such as clinical supervision, writing instruction, or internship supervision.
-Special purpose faculty hold continuing, full-time or part-time appointments, subject to annual reappointment, without eligibility for tenure, and are subject to annual reappointment as described in section 1.5 of this Handbook.
-Such appointments carry rank with opportunity for promotion and carry full or part-time benefits, as outlined in the Personnel Information Manual, except in cases of certain leaves.
-A terminal degree in the discipline is not required for appointment; however, special purpose faculty must hold an advanced degree consistent with the accreditation criteria of the discipline and the Southern Association of Colleges and Schools.
+Special purpose faculty hold full-time or part-time appointments, subject to annual reappointment, without eligibility for tenure, and are subject to annual reappointment as described in section 1.5 of this Handbook.
+Continuation of employment is contingent upon the need of the service, the availability of funds, and performance that meets or exceeds expectations.
+Such appointments carry rank with opportunity for promotion and carry full or part-time benefits, except in cases of certain leaves.
+A terminal degree in the discipline is not required for appointment; however, special purpose faculty must hold an advanced degree consistent with the accreditation criteria of the discipline and the Southern Association of Colleges and Schools Commission on Colleges.

-In the event that a special purpose faculty member is hired in a tenure-track position, his or her probationary period is subject to the policies described in section 1.6 of this Handbook.
+In the event that a special purpose faculty member is hired in a tenure-track position, their probationary period is subject to the policies described in section 1.6 of this Handbook.
 Once hired to a tenure-track position, a faculty member cannot subsequently return to a special purpose faculty position.